Skip to Main Content

 Woman with short blonde hair

-7. Bust brass
+7. Bust Brass

 Overly orangey or reddish undertones in your hair color can be aging and may make your color look damaged.
 Use a hair gloss like cool Espresso to neutralize brassy tones and improve condition at the same time.
 Win-win.